jnidzwetzki/mysql-ha-cloud/README.md

 * Deploymnet using [Kubernetes](docs/deployment-kubernetes.md)

 ## What's next?
-* If you like the project, please star it on GitHub!
+* If you like the project, please give it a star on GitHub!
 * For more information see [https://github.com/jnidzwetzki](https://github.com/jnidzwetzki).